openebs-archive/e2e-tests/experiments/functional/data-persistence/README.md

       dbuser: root
       dbpassword: k8sDem0
       dbname: tdb
-The configmap data will be utilised by litmus experiments as its variables while executing the scenario.
+The configmap data will be utilised by e2e experiments as its variables while executing the scenario.

-Based on the data provided, litmus checks if the data is consistent using md5sum checks.
+Based on the data provided, e2e checks if the data is consistent using md5sum checks.